jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_homework.md

 - If it's not anything above alert "Huh?"

 #### 6. Do the D.A.N.C.E 1 2 3 4 5.
-Create three arrays, the first array contains the five letters of word dance, all capitalized.
-The second array contains the numbers 1 - 5.
-The third array contains the 4 letters of the word beat, all capitalized.
-Create a loop that alerts mulitple times in this order.
+Write a loops that alerts mulitple times in this order.

 - Do the
 - D